UBC Centre for Interactive Research on Sustainability

 • The overall design emphasizes simple forms and materials, exemplified by the exposed wood structure and visible connections.

-Located at the University of British Columbia, the Centre for Interactive Research on Sustainability (CIRS) is designed to be the most sustainable building in North America.
+Located at the UBC’s Point Grey campus, CIRS is designed to be the most sustainable building in North America.
 Wood was chosen as the primary building material to help meet that goal.
 The four-storey U-shaped building wraps around a large auditorium.
 It is organized into two four-storey wings, linked by an atrium, and it includes academic offices, meeting rooms and a 450-seat auditorium.

 CIRS was designed to meet exemplary sustainability goals and high performance targets and to be both cost-effective and replicable.
 The overall design emphasizes simple forms and materials, exemplified by the exposed wood structure and visible connections.